 Risk also depends on the infectiousness of each organism, ranging from rare to almost certain.
 Additionally, the presence of common STIs or other open wounds/sores on the genital tract in either partner increases the risk of HIV during intercourse.

 Symptoms most commonly appear a few days to a few weeks following exposure and are extremely varied depending on the type of STI.
 Notable exceptions include hepatitis B, HPV, and HIV infections, which can remain symptom free for long periods.
 Most STIs can be classified according to the most common symptoms, as shown in Table 1 below.

 |Vaginal discharge||Chlamydia, gonorrhea, trichomoniasis, cervical lesions (chancre, HPV, HSV)|

 |Genital ulcers||Syphilis, chancroid, HSV, granuloma inguinale|

 |Inguinal mass||Lymphogranuloma venereum|

-- Travelers who choose to be sexually active should:
+- Persons who choose to be sexually active should:

 - Limit the number of contacts with a potentially high-risk partner and limit the number of partners.

-- Avoid sex in situations of high risk, such as those involving sex for drugs or money.
+- Avoid sex in high-risk situations, such as those involving sex for drugs or money.

 - Use new, high-quality latex condoms for each act of penetrative intercourse.